-Risk Assessments identify a methodology for assessing risk of fraud (see SOP - CO3 - Compliance and FWA Risk Assessment Process) and are completed annually (1) to identify company strength and weaknesses, (2) to guide development of the annual Compliance and FWA Prevention Program and (3) to guide program integrity audits through pre-adjudication studies completed in the prior year.
-Together the assessment and the plan work to monitor the likelihood and impact of potential FWA problem areas such as external entities (providers, delegated entities/subcontractors, vendors, members), internal departments, operational areas such as claims, prior authorization, verification of services, utilization management, and quality review.
-The Risk Assessment, in conjunction with the annual Compliance Work Plan and preadjudication studies helps identify the specific auditing, including PI audits, and monitoring processes that will occur each year.
+Risk Assessments identify a methodology for assessing risk of fraud and are completed annually (1) to identify company strength and weaknesses, (2) to guide development of the annual Compliance and FWA Prevention Program and (3) to guide program integrity audits through pre-adjudication studies completed in the prior year.
+Together the assessment and the plan work to monitor the likelihood and impact of potential FWA problem areas such as claims, prior authorization, verification of services, utilization management, and quality review.
+The Risk Assessment, in conjunction with the annual Compliance Work Plan and pre-adjudication studies helps identify the specific auditing, including PI audits, and monitoring processes that will occur each year.